 After she finished her certification in Human Massage Therapy she decided to extend her knowledge into the field of Animal Therapy.
 She felt always connected to small & large animals.
 Annette began with Animal Massage; then attunement by Elisabeth Ridgeway (Reiki Master) opened the world of :Healing".
 Healing Touch for Animals training and Acupressure for Small Animals from Tallgrass Animal Acupressure Institute followed and opened the possibility to help animals with all their physical, emotional and spiritual needs.

-Originally working in the surgical field with humans, Tracey knew her true passion was to work with animals.
+As a result of working in the surgical field with humans, Tracey knew her true passion was to work with animals.
 In 2008 she opened a small pet sitting company and never looked back.
 Noticing that many of her canine clients were seniors and wanting to help with the common aging ailments, Tracey took a canine massage course and became certified in 2011.
 Always with a focus on healing, she furthered her education through Tallgrass Animal Acupressure Institute and became nationally certified in animal acupressure in 2017.
 The combination of massage and acupressure has been very beneficial for the animals.

 North CA, Sacramento Valley, Santa Cruz, Contra Costa & Alameda counties